acryldata/datahub-actions/docs/sources/datahub-cloud-event-source.md

 # DataHub Cloud Event Source

+## Prerequisites

+### Compatibility

+The **DataHub Cloud Event Source** is only compatible with versions of DataHub Cloud above  `v0.3.7`.

+### Privileges

+By default, users do not have access to the Events API of DataHub Cloud.
+In order to access the API, the user or service account associated with the access token used to configure this events source _must_ have the `Get Platform Events` platform privilege, which can be granted using an [Access Policy](https://datahubproject.io/docs/authorization/access-policies-guide/).

 ## Overview

 The DataHub Cloud Event Source allows you to use DataHub Actions with an instance of DataHub Cloud hosted by [Acryl](https://acryl.io).